 Budget Bills Start Long Legislative Path In SenatePieces of Minnesota's $40-billion budget are starting to move.
 The work starts first in the Senate Monday with bills that fund state agencies and Minnesota's public universities and colleges.

 How College Scorecard Can Help With College Selection ProcessAccording to a 2013 College Board report, full-time workers with a bachelor’s degree earn an average of $21,000 more annually than those who have no education beyond high school.

+Good Question: What Do Parents Legally Owe Their Kids?An 18-year-old New Jersey girl made headlines earlier this week when she sued her parents for not paying her college tuition.
 Rachel Canning says she was kicked out of her home by her parents, but her mom and dad say their daughter left because she didn't want to follow the rules.
 On Tuesday afternoon, a judge ruled in favor of the parents.
 Another hearing will be held in April to decide whether Canning left home on her own.
 So, when it comes to the law, what do we owe our children?

 Gov. Dayton Addresses College Leadership SummitHundreds of college students attended a leadership summit Saturday afternoon at the Bloomington Hilton with Governor Mark Dayton.
 The governor spoke about issues affecting higher education, including his efforts to make college more affordable for Minnesotans.
 "We invested most of that new money in education at all levels, from early childhood right through post-secondary,” Dayton said. “[We] increased higher education funding by $250 million.”

 Senate Backs Minn.
 Tuition For Immigrants' KidsThe Minnesota Senate has passed a bill that extends in-state public college tuition rates to children of people who are not in the country legally.